Articles & News

 Impedance Analysis (Zsinφ) is a fixed frequency dielectric analysis which indicates the sample’s rigidity/molecular mobility, including events not picked up by thermal methods like DTA or DSC.

-Differential Thermal Analysis (DTA) analyses the difference in temperature between a sample and a reference point, highlighting exothermic and endothermic events e.g. crystallization, eutectic melting and glass transitions.
+Differential Thermal Analysis (DTA) analyses the difference in temperature between a sample and a reference point, highlighting exothermic and endothermic events e.g. crystallisation, eutectic melting and glass transitions.

 This instrument can therefore be used to calculate both the dry state glass transition temperature (Tg) and eutectic temperature (Teu) of a sample, as well as to observe crystal transitions, softening and changes in viscosity.